Overview

 Section titled “Where to find templates”- Templates list - In the app, go to Templates to see all your templates, grouped by workspace.
 From there you can edit a template, create a signature request from it, or create a form (when the template has at least one recipient).

-- Template edit - Open a template to change the document, recipients, or fields, and to create or manage template forms from the sidebar.
+- Template edit - Open a template to change the document, recipients, or fields, and to create or manage self-service signature forms from the sidebar.

 Ready to create your first template?
 Start with Creating and Editing Templates.